 - What About the Bagged Food?

 To get rid of the ants you need to get rid of the scent trail.
-That’s the easy part, keeping the ants from coming back in larger numbers, that takes a little more effort.
-In this article we will walk you through the steps to get rid of the ants and keep them at bay.
+That’s the easy part, keeping the ants from coming back in larger numbers, which takes a little more effort.

 Why Is My Cat Food Attracting Ants